House meetings are Sundays @ 7:00 PM in the Commons (Apt. 106) [HM 1-18-15]. [HM 09-12-18]

 A member may issue a no-show to another member for not performing an assigned task or for performing it inadequately.
 A no-show must be communicated to the Labor Czar(s) and it is the Labor Czar's responsibility to ensure the house is informed.

 If the defendant disputes the no-show, they may discuss this with the Czar(s) who will then decide the validity of the no-show.

 If any member disputes a no-show, they may bring it to a house meeting with a motion to annul the no-show with a majority vote [HM 5-12-13].

 If a blind member is not notified electronically within one week of the no-show being posted, then it is not a valid no-show.
 [HM 2-22-15]

-If a member receives 8 or more no-shows in a month, 12 in two months, or 15 in three months, an automatic membership review of that member will be placed on the upcoming agenda by the Steward or another coordinator.
-This does not include no-shows that have been successfully disputed and recalled, or resolved within 30 days from reporting via make up labor (aka before it becomes a labor fine).
-Payment of labor fines does not resolve the no-show for the purposes of this procedure.
-[HM 3-1-15]
+If a member receives 8 no-shows in one month or 10 over two months, an automatic membership review of that member will be placed on the upcoming agenda by the Steward or another coordinator.
+This does not include no-shows that have been rescinded or hours owed as part of a labor plan.
+Neither makeup hours nor payment of labor fines resolves no-shows for the purposes of this procedure.
+[HM 10-7-18] [HM 10-14-18]

 From the first day of the month to the last day of the month all labor is tracked and labor czars have until the 15th of the following (second) month to determine and inform the house of no-shows.

 Members behind on labor are encouraged to talk to the labor czars about getting on a “labor plan” to resolve their outstanding labor debts.

 If labor hours are not made up within 30 days from notification of a no-show the hours will convert to fines to be paid with the next month's rent.
 This does not apply to members on active labor plans that are in good standing [HM 11-23-14].